Internships - Internships FAQs

 Does Aperture provide visas or pay visa fees?

 No. International interns are responsible for obtaining and paying for their own J-1 visas.
-As a small non-profit, we are unable to serve as “sponsors” for the J-1 visa.
+As a small non-profit, we are unable to serve as “sponsors” for the J-1 visa or cover the cost of any visa related fees.
 Interns must contact a third party organization (if accepted, we’ll be in touch about recommended organizations) in order to obtain the proper paperwork.

 What exactly would you like to see for a writing sample?

 We’re interested in reading something that you feel best represents the type of writer and thinker you are.
 This can be an excerpt of a school paper, a review of a show, or a reflection on a photograph.
 Try and think about the position for which you are applying and, if possible, match your writing sample to your field of interest (e.g., a press release for a communications internship).

 Is it possible to receive college credit for participating in the internship program?

 Yes.
 If accepted, please provide the Work Scholar Coordinator with the relevant paperwork from your university.

 No. All internships run in six-month or twelve-month sessions: January–June and/or July–December.